Health & Science

 Ohio announced winners of the Vax-a-Million lottery

 Maryland lottery offers $40,000 every day for 40 consecutive days.
-And on July 4, the U.S. national day, the 41th drawing will be for $400,000.
-Everyone who has been vaccinated is automatically entered in the drawing, giving a chance of the early vaccinated, too.
+And on July 4, the U.S. national day, the 41st drawing will be for $400,000.
+Everyone who has been vaccinated is automatically entered in the drawing, giving a chance to the early vaccinated, too.
 Money is coming from the Maryland lottery’s marketing department.

-Colorado has a weekly lottery for 5 weeks, with $1 million for each drawing, funded by the federal coronavirus relief funds.
-This money would have been allocated to advertising budget.
+Colorado has a five-week weekly lottery, with $1 million for each drawing, funded by the federal coronavirus relief funds.
+This money would have been allocated to the advertising budget.

 The State of New York provides 50 full scholarships to children aged 12 to 17.
-And from May 24 to May 28, those who got vaccinated received a scratch lottery ticket with one in nine chances to win prizes from $20 to $5 million.
+And from May 24 to May 28, those who got vaccinated received a scratch lottery ticket with one in nine chances to win prizes from 5 million to 20 million dollars.

 Read more about the United States